flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

-The capsule offers a pilot complete and unfettered access to a ship using only one's mind, while cocooning the body in a hydrostatic fluid containing oxygen and nutrients that dampens undue stresses (and means that we breathe and eat liquid which is just WEIRD).
+The capsule offers a pilot complete and unfettered access to a ship using only one's mind, while cocooning the body in a hydrostatic fluid containing oxygen and nutrients that dampens undue stresses (and means that we breathe and eat liquid which is just WEIRD, but [not unknown to science](https://en.wikipedia.org/wiki/Liquid_breathing)).
 Connections are made directly to the pilot's nervous system that allows them to feel each time a ship gets hit, to move the ship as one would move a muscle, and to see out of a ship's [camera drones](http://wiki.eveonline.com/en/wiki/Camera_Drones_%28Chronicle%29) as if it were their own eyes.
 The ship's computer even creates sounds to feed into a pilot's auditory cortex to help the pilot situate himself in space.
 This direct